terjeio/ioSender/readme.md

 ---

+2020-02-11: Sixt alpha release of binary.

+Finally fixed MPG -> Sender swiching.
+Fixed intermittent hang on close and added system information (from grbl) to About dialog.

+---

+---

 2020-02-06: Fifth alpha release of binary.

 Moved main response handler to view model, added timeouts for waiting for controller responses.
 Improved MPG/Sender switching.